init-JaeminKim/init-jaeminkim.github.io/_posts/2020-09-13-Number_of_Cases_in 2D_Vector.md

 | Veggies  | Onion, Mushroom          |
 | Cheeses  | Provolone                |

 First of all, we have to consider the case that only one topping is selected.
-So, the number of toppings in the same type will be counted, and add 1 to the count for unchosen type of topping.
+So, the number of toppings in the same type will be counted, and add 1 to the count for each unchosen type of topping.

 ```cpp
 int solution(vector<vector<string>> toppings) {